Governor’s Committee on the Employment of People with Disabilities

-Montpelier, Vermont, October 1, 2017 –The Vermont Governor’s Committee on the Employment of People with Disabilities (GCEPD) has announced their 2017 “Spirit of the ADA” Awardees from across the state.
-The “Spirit of the ADA” Awards are given to employers who reflect the spirit of the Americans with Disabilities Act in their employment practices.
-Awardees will be honored at ceremonies being held throughout the month of October.
-A schedule of the ceremonies is at the end of this release.
+Montpelier, Vermont, September 24, 2019 –The Vermont Governor’s Committee on the Employment of People with Disabilities (GCEPD) has announced the employer award recipients for the 2019 Spirit of the ADA Awards.
+The Awards are given to employers who reflect the spirit of the Americans with Disabilities Act in their employment practices.
+Awardees successfully met the following criteria:

-- Recruitment, outreach and equal accessibility in the application, interviewing, and hiring procedures for people with disabilities.
+- Recruitment outreach and equal accessibility in the application, interviewing, and hiring procedures for people with disabilities.

 - Use of on-the-job accommodations, modifications, progressive employment methods, and/or creative solutions for successful training and employment of people with disabilities.

 - Accessible physical structures, buildings, work stations and equipment, and services.

 - Support for the employment of a person(s) with a disability as an overall employment strategy.

 Donna Curtin, Chair of the Governor’s Committee on the Employment of People with Disabilities, congratulates this year’s award winners: “Thank you to this year’s outstanding employers as well as past Spirit of the ADA Award Winners for recognizing that employing Vermonters of all abilities enhances the workforce and strengthens communities.”

 The following employers will be recognized for hiring and retaining employees with disabilities: